 About Us

-MHAFF is a local affiliate of the Mental Health Association in Pennsylvania (MHAPA) and a member of the Pennsylvania Association of Nonprofit Organizations (PANO).
+MHAFF is proud to be a local affiliate of the Mental Health Association in Pennsylvania (MHAPA) and a member of the Pennsylvania Association of Nonprofit Organizations (PANO).

 View our Brochure